BallisticLA/RandBLAS/rtd/source/installation/index.rst

 2. The locations of Random123 header files.

-3. The locations of the header files and compiled binary for BLAS++ (which will referred to as blaspp when installed on your system).
+3. The locations of the header files and compiled binary for BLAS++ (which will referred to as "blaspp" when installed on your system).

 If you have these things at hand, then compiling a RandBLAS-dependent program is just a matter of specifying standard compiler flags.